 Resources: Presenters will need access to a project-connected computer.

-When to schedule: This workshop is appropriate at any time during the writing process.
+When to schedule: This workshop is valuable at any time during the writing process.

 Length: 1 hour.

-The Writing Center offers custom presentations and workshops that may combine aspects of our standard workshops or request a specific consultant or group of consultants to speak to particular expertise.
+The Writing Center offers custom presentations and workshops that may combine aspects of our standard workshops or draw on the particular expertise of a specific consultant.
 We are happy to work with you to create a workshop that will meet the needs of your students.
 We also work with student groups/organizations to create customized writing workshops.
-Contact our Workshop Coordinator for more information by emailing email@example.com.
+Contact our Workshop Coordinator for more information by emailing firstname.lastname@example.org.
 Please allow at least 3 weeks for the creation of custom workshops.